-Winnings that are considered incidental prizes and exceed 10,000 Norwegian kroner are taxable at a rate of 27 per cent (under section 5-50(1) of the Taxation Act).
+Prizes that are considered incidental prizes and exceed 10,000 Norwegian kroner are taxable at a rate of 27 per cent (under section 5-50(1) of the Taxation Act).
 For professional gamblers, winnings may be considered income through self-employment.
-As such, they will be taxed as tradespeople and can deduct costs incurred through such activity.
-Winnings from foreign gambling operators are taxable on the same level as winnings from Norwegian-based operators.
+As such, they will be taxed as tradespeople and can deduct costs incurred through the gambling activity.
+Winnings from foreign gambling operators are taxable at the same rate as winnings from Norwegian-based operators.